JoshuaKyleLambert/YourSword/index.md

   * Make item usage make sense.
   * More ability to control reachable locations (ie add and remove edges from the graph).
   * NPCs at locations.
+  * Identify those places where design patterns should be used.
+  * Change to directed acyclic graph implementation for added versatility.
   * Some rudimentary interaction for NPC’s and items.
   * Ability to add “paths” and items to locations through item/location/npc interactions.
   * Better display for inventory